open-contracting-archive/toucan/README.md

 # OCDS Toucan

-OCDS Toucan is a web application for handling OCDS files based on [OCDS Kit](https://github.com/open-contracting/ocdskit).
+OCDS Toucan is a web application to transform OCDS files based on [OCDS Kit](https://github.com/open-contracting/ocdskit).
 OCDS Toucan provides the same functionalities as OCDS Kit through a intuitive and easy to use web interface.

 ## Getting Started